English Speaking Counseling in Tokyo Japan

 Welcome to the home page of the Tokyo Meguro Counseling Center.

-The Tokyo Meguro Counseling Center is a counseling and psychology service in Tokyo that has provided caring and compassionate professional English speaking psychotherapy by American therapists native to, and professionally trained, in the United States.
-The Center has provided counselling, and psychological care in Tokyo for the international community, as well as counseling in Japanese for the local Japanese community, since 1992.
-The therapists at the Tokyo Meguro Counseling Center provide individual counseling for children or adults, marriage and couples counseling, particularly Japanese-Western couples, family counseling, divorce counseling, life counseling, career counseling and coaching, and group psychotherapy services in English and Japanese.
+The Tokyo Meguro Counseling Center is a counseling and psychology service in Tokyo that provides caring and compassionate professional English speaking psychotherapy and Psychopharmacology-Integrated Psychotherapy by American therapists native to and professionally trained in the United States.
+The Center has provided counselling and psychological care in Tokyo for the international community, as well as counseling in Japanese for the local Japanese community since opening in 1992, and in New York City for many years before relocating to Tokyo.
+The therapists at the Tokyo Meguro Counseling Center are experienced in individual counseling for children, adolescents, and adults, marriage and couples counseling (particularly inter-cultural counseling for Japanese-Western couples), family counseling, divorce counseling, life counseling, career counseling and coaching, and group psychotherapy.
 Corporate training and conflict resolution is also available, please inquire for details.
-Phone or Skype counseling is often provided for persons living in Kansai (Kobe, Osaka, and Kyoto) and other areas of Japan.
+Phone or Skype distance counseling is often conducted for persons living in Kansai (Kobe, Osaka, and Kyoto) and other areas of Japan that are far from our location in Tokyo.

 Clients who entrust the Meguro Counseling Center with their counseling needs are treated kindly and professionally, and the work at hand in the care of these persons and their issues is taken extremely seriously.